 The King is the head of state, the Prime Minister, and the Supreme Commander.
 He combines legislative, executive, and judicial functions.
 Royal decrees have the power to overrule any judicial or administrative decision.
 While the three authorities in the country are recognized as judicial, executive, and regulatory, the King is the ultimate arbiter for these authorities, based on Article 44 of the Basic Law of Governance.

 Besides the King, who holds vast powers, a few influential members of the royal family and the higher council of religious scholars share in shaping political decisions.
-The religious scholars maintain a strong grip on internal affairs.
+Religious scholars maintain a strong grip on internal affairs.

 The House of Saud

 The first Saudi state was established in 1744, when Muhammad ibn Saud (died 1765), emir of the oasis of Diriya in Najd (in the centre of the peninsula) made a pact with a religious reformer of that period, Muhammad ibn Abd al-Wahhab (died 1792).
-The aim of the union was to create an Islamic realm ruled by a strict interpretation of Islam, frequently referred to as Wahhabism.
-The first Saudi state collapsed in 1818 under attacks from the Ottoman Empire, provoked by the on-going Al Saud / al-Wahhab expansion into territory under Ottoman control (Diriya was erased and never rebuilt).
+The union aimed to create an Islamic realm ruled by a strict interpretation of Islam, frequently referred to as Wahhabism.
+The first Saudi state collapsed in 1818 under attacks from the Ottoman Empire, provoked by the ongoing Al Saud / al-Wahhab expansion into territory under Ottoman control (Diriya was erased and never rebuilt).
 However, the pact between the religious figures and the Al Saud remained in effect.

-Within six years (in 1824) the second Saudi state was established.
-In the end (in 1891) this state collapsed following serious internal strife among Al Saud emirs and pressure by the Ottomans and neighbouring rival emirs, ultimately leading to the exile of the Al Saud emir in Kuwait.
+Within six years (in 1824), the second Saudi state was established.
+In the end (in 1891), this state collapsed following serious internal strife among Al Saud emirs and pressure by the Ottomans and neighboring rival emirs, ultimately leading to the exile of the Al Saud emir in Kuwait.

 Abdullah bin Abdulaziz Al Saud (born 1924) ascended the throne in 2005 as the sixth King of Saudi Arabia.
 After his death on 23 January 2015, he was succeeded by his half-brother Salman bin Abdulaziz Al Saud (born 31 December 1935).